-What is the Difference Between Global Warming and Climate Change?
+What's the Difference Between Global Warming and Climate Change?

-Although commonly grouped together and often confused with one another, Global Warming and Climate Change are actually two different things.
+Although commonly grouped together and often confused with one another, global warming and climate change are actually two different things.

-Global Warming refers to the long-term trend of rising average global temperatures as a result of human emissions of greenhouse gasses, whilst Climate Change is a broader term that refers to large-scale, long-term shifts in the earth’s weather patterns and average temperatures.
+Global warming refers to the long-term trend of rising average global temperatures as a result of human emissions of greenhouse gasses, whilst climate change is a broader term that refers to large-scale, long-term shifts in the earth’s weather patterns and average temperatures.

 Historically, scientists have always accepted that human activities could cause climate change; the direction of change, however, was unclear.
 Industrial emissions of aerosols (tiny airborne particles) might cause cooling, while greenhouse gas emissions would cause warming.
 These facts led scientists to debate which out of the two would dominate.

-The first decisive National Academy of Science study of the impact of carbon dioxide on the climate was published in 1979, rejected the “inadvertent climate modification” and stated that “if carbon dioxide continues to increase, [we find] no reason to doubt that climate changes will result and no reason to believe that these changes will be negligible.”
+The first decisive National Academy of Science study of the impact of carbon dioxide (CO2) on the climate was published in 1979, rejected the “inadvertent climate modification” and stated that “if carbon dioxide continues to increase, [we find] no reason to doubt that climate changes will result and no reason to believe that these changes will be negligible.”

 “Global warming” became the most popular term in June 1988, when NASA scientist James E. Hansen testified to Congress about climate, specifically referring to global warming.
 His testimony was widely reported in popular and business media, which resulted in the increased popularity of the term “global warming.“